JuliaLang/julia/doc/stdlib/file.rst

    ..
 Docstring generated from Julia source

-   Like stat, but for symbolic links gets the info for the link itself rather than the file it refers to.
+   Like :func:`stat`\ , but for symbolic links gets the info for the link itself rather than the file it refers to.
 This function must be called on a file path rather than a file object or a file descriptor.

 .. function:: ctime(file)